Grihit/Face-Detection/README.md

 # Face-Detection
-A face detection web app using JavaScript
+A Face Detection web app using JavaScript and Face Detection API

 ## How to run
 Download the extension Live Server from https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer and right click the index.html file in VS code and select Open with Live Server